winglang/wing/docs/docs/01-start-here/04-run-locally.md

 Make sure you have [installed](./installation#wing-console) the Wing Console on your system before getting started with this step.

-If you are unable to install the Wing Console (e.g. you are running on Linux), you can also test your application against the [Wing simulator](../concepts/simulator) or [deploy it to AWS](./aws).

 :::

-We can use the Wing CLI to start the console with our newly created Wing source file:
+Use the Wing CLI to start the console with our newly created Wing source file:

 ```sh
 wing it hello.w